falkTX/audio-bridge/README.md

 cmake -S . -B build && cmake --build build && ./build/jack-audio-bridge hw:ALSA_HW_NAME playback
 ```

-There is no way to specify amount of channels, so things are hardcoded to stereo at the moment.
+The JACK variants will wait until the specified soundcard is available an then register the client and ports,
+so that the JACK port count can match the ALSA side.

-The LV2 plugin will simply use the last available soundcard, without any controls or state.
+The LV2 plugin is always stereo and will simply use the last available soundcard without any user-visible controls.
+Once it is saved in a DAW/Host it will keep that soundcard in the state for connecting to it again next time.

 ## Support

-There is no support whatsoever for this tool, if it works for you that's great, if not then go look elsewhere for alternative solutions or just stick with [PipeWire](https://pipewire.org/).
+There is no support whatsoever for this tool, if it works for you that's great,
+if not then go look elsewhere for alternative solutions or just stick with [PipeWire](https://pipewire.org/).

 It is not meant to be a general user tool, just something that works for a few tested/verified use-cases.

 ## License

-Copyright (C) 2021-2023 falkTX
+Copyright (C) 2021-2024 falkTX

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.